Mon – Sun: 24/7 Plumbing

 2. Partially Closed Valve

-There are many valves placed throughout the pipe system in the house.
-The water pressure may go down if any of these are partially closed.
-This can happen with the main shut-off valve, water metre valve, or inline valves.
+There are many valves throughout the house’s pipe system.
+If any of these are partially closed, the water pressure may go down.
+This can happen with the main shut-off, water metre, or inline valves.
 Get a plumber to check them all and fix any issues that may have occurred.

 3. Old Showerheads